 Ask me anything about synchronized skating or the importance of giving back and I could talk your ear off, but I could care less about Simpsons references, (most) politics, yoga and catty girls.
 Can’t we all just get along?

-This blog is my unfiltered brain dump – everything from work to friends and family to personal experiences and opinions on things that I generally have no business commenting on all injected with a little bit of w(h)ine.
+This blog is my unfiltered brain dump – everything from work to friends and family to personal experiences and opinions on things that I generally have no business commenting on.

 Grab a glass of Pinot and join me in my adventures as I blog from the beautiful ‘left’ coast and hopefully inspire a few laughs along the way.
 Life is too short to be serious all the time and drink bad wine.